 - Give your help and advice when it’s requested.
 Yes, only when it’s requested.
 Sure, you can feel free to offer it at any time, but unless the bride-to-be takes you up on it, don’t try to force your way into helping out or offering unwanted opinions.
 If the bride does ask for your help or advice, go ahead and give it your all!

-- Be an emotional confidant.
-Wedding planning is stressful, so act as a person she can go to when she needs to vent, cry, and let it all out.
+- Be an emotional support system and confidant.
+Wedding planning is stressful, so check in regularly and let her know you're a person she can go to when she needs to vent, cry, and let it all out.

 - Keep the bride laughing and smiling.
 See above!
 Like we said, this is an often stressful time for the bride, so do your darndest to keep her in good spirits from “yes” to “I do.”

 - Organize and lead the bridesmaids.
-In many ways, the maid of honor is the leader of the bridesmaids, so don’t be shy about taking the reins when it comes to importation tasks like buying and altering dresses, planning the bachelorette party, etc.
+In many ways, the maid of honor is the leader of the rest of the bridal party, so don’t be shy about taking the reins when it comes to importation tasks like buying and altering bridesmaid dresses, planning the bachelorette party, etc. If the wedding party needs to pay for any wedding-related events or items (for example, a hotel for the bachelorette party or a gift from the bridesmaids for the engagement party), the maid of honor may also collect those payments.

-- Plan the pre-wedding activities.
+- Plan the pre-wedding events.
 By “pre-wedding,” we mean the bridal shower (or couples shower) and the bachelorette party, if she wants these events (and not every bride does!).

 - Spread the word about the registry.
 When planning said events, don’t be afraid to spread the word among guests where the bride and groom are registered.